 We were shocked by the price versus performance ratio we discovered while testing the WG322.
-This model outperforms models that cost more, in many cases, a lot more.
+This model outperforms other top-ranked battery chainsaws that cost more, in many cases, a lot more.
 If you don't need to make large cuts or need a long-lasting battery, this saw is the way to go if you want to save some money.

 When it comes to low voltage short bar models we can't imagine finding a much better cordless electric chainsaw than the Worx WG322.
 It's affordable, compact, light, and it won't bother your neighbors but still rips through small logs with relative ease.

 Ad-free.
 Influence-free.
 Powered by Testing.